-The National Labor Relations Board (NLRB) is a federal agency charged with enforcing and interpreting the National Labor Relations Act (NLRA).
-The NLRA, which was enacted in 1935, established the right of employees to join or refrain from joining a union and governs relations between most private businesses and unions.
+The National Labor Relations Board is a federal agency charged with enforcing and interpreting the National Labor Relations Act (NLRA), which established the rights of employees to join or refrain from joining a union and bargain collectively.
+The NLRA governs relations between most private businesses and unions.

 Under the Obama administration the NLRB issued rules and decisions that contradicted decades of well-established precedent and upended labor relations without regard to the negative impact those actions would have on employees, employers, and the economy.
 While the Trump administration walked back some of these disastrous policies, the Biden administration has pledged to return to the Obama-era tactics.

 The National Labor Relations Act was enacted in 1935 in order to establish the rights of employees to join or refrain from joining a union.
 The Act establishes the rules and procedures for union organizing campaigns and elections, and it provides clarification for employers on how to avoid obstructing that process.

 The Act also governs relations between unions and private businesses.
 If one party violates the Act and commits an Unfair Labor Practice, or ULP, the affected party can file a charge with the Board.
 ULP charges are then investigated and prosecuted by the NLRB’s General Counsel.

 The General Counsel (GC), who is appointed by the president to a four-year term, acts independently from the NLRB.
 The GC is responsible for investigating and prosecuting ULP cases and overseeing the NLRB field offices in the processing of cases.
 He or she decides when to prosecute, settle, or dismiss a ULP charge.
 Should the GC want to prosecute a case, he or she brings that case before an Administrative Law Judge, or ALJ.